 Commercial and Industrial Development.
 Commercial and industrial development in South Hero should be of a scale and impact appropriate for the Town's rural character.
 There are no areas in town designated exclusively for commercial or industrial uses.
 As a result, heavy industry is not appropriate in the town.
 Most commercial and light industrial uses are encouraged in or adjacent to the villages, however the particular use will determine the appropriate location.
-All commercial and light-industrial uses will have appropriate review standards that protect the scenic beauty of the Town, protect the quality of life for nearby residences and businesses through robust performance and site design standards, and ensure compatibility with the resources that the Town is trying to protect.
+All commercial and light-industrial uses will have appropriate review standards that protect the scenic beauty of the Town, protect the quality of life for nearby residences and businesses through robust compatibility with the resources that the Town is trying to protect.
 Light-industries in particular will adhere to standards that ensure any manufacturing, fabrication, processing, assembly, storage or warehousing does not interfere with the character of the area.
-Home occupations will be encouraged throughout the Town provided they fit in with the surrounding neighborhood.
-All uses must demonstrate that they have adequate road access.
+Home occupations will be encouraged throughout the Town provided they fit in with the surrounding neighborhood. ΑII uses demonstrate that they have adequate road access.
+The Town is working on developing a comprehensive definition of light-industry to include in the development regulations to further the Town's vision for development.

 Agricultural Development.
 Farms of all types are encouraged to remain on primary agricultural soils in the Town of South Hero.
-The best locations for farms are designated as primary agricultural land on Map X: Primary Agricultural Soils.
-The Town encourages compatible home occupations and accessory on-farm businesses on farms, such as farm stands, value added agriculture enterprises, storage operations in barns, and bed and breakfasts.
+The best locations for farms are designated as primary agricultural land on Error!

+Reference source not found.
+The Town encourages compatible home occupations and accessory onfarm businesses on farms, such as farm stands, value added agriculture enterprises, storage operations in barns, and bed and breakfasts.
 When a farm designated as prime agricultural land is proposed for subdivision, the Town will work with the owner/developer to locate house sites in a way that protects as much of the prime agricultural land as possible.